tatsuyamoriguchi/portfolio/mobileAppQA.md

 < Back to <a href="https://tatsuyamoriguchi.github.io/portfolio/">Portfolio</a>
 # Mobile App QA Engineering Topics
-(Projects/Topics done or to be done)
+(A partial list of projects done or topics learned)

 Tatsuya "Brian" Moriguchi